 What’s the difference between buying solar panels with a loan and leasing them?
 If you’re wondering what’s the best option for you, you’ve come to the right place.
 Let’s go through what you need to know about buying vs. leasing solar panels.

 There are three ways to purchase solar panels: cash, solar loans and solar leasing, otherwise known as a power purchase agreement (PPA).
-The best way for you to switch to clean renewable energy depends on your particular needs and financial goals.
+The best way for you to enjoy the benefits of clean, renewable energy depends on your particular needs and financial goals.

 Here is a quick overview of leasing vs. buying solar panels:

 Leasing solar panels means you acquire a solar lease or PPA.
-Some may be $0 down, some may require money down, and this will determine your monthly cost.
+Some may be $0 down and some may require money down.
+This will determine your monthly cost.

-Compared to a solar loan, the savings may be less because solar loans are typically paid down after a certain number of years, resulting in lowered monthly payments, and will eventually be paid off.
+Compared to a solar loan, the savings may be less.
+This is because solar loans are typically paid down after a certain number of years, resulting in lowered monthly payments, and will eventually be paid off.